thefrontside/frontside.com/src/blog/2021-08-04-interactors-design-systems.md

 ## Try out Interactors!

-If you're still not sure about trying out Interactors, take a look at this [pull request in FOLIO](https://github.com/folio-org/stripes-testing/pull/112), an open-source project, adopting Interactors in their component library:
+If you're still not sure about trying out BigTest Interactors, take a look at this [pull request in FOLIO](https://github.com/folio-org/stripes-testing/pull/112), an open-source project, adopting Interactors in their component library:

 ![Screenshot of code diff resulting in refactoring a test using React Testing Library to use Interactors](/img/2021-08-04-interactors-design-system/diff-react-testing-library-vs-interactors.png)